Accountability Tool

 • Simplify reporting requirements.

-• Evidence of strength: Short-form templates, oral report options.
+• Strength: Short-form templates, oral report options.

 • Give flexibility on how resources can be used (within agreed values).